 We have already seen that any of the decays (\ref{50}) and (\ref{53}) is carried out in nature by the same criterion.
 Such a criterion can, for example, be a difference in masses of leptons.
-It establishes not only the lepton or neutrino universality but also a flavour symmetrical connection, at which originates the birth of dievrmions (\ref{51}) and (\ref{52}) in the transitions of one heavy lepton into another state with the lowest mass.
-In a given case, a new example of the possible $\beta$-transition is the electron decay
+It establishes not only a lepton or a neutrino universality but also a flavor symmetrical connection, at which the birth of dievrmions (\ref{51}) and (\ref{52}) originates in the transitions of one heavy lepton into another state with the lowest mass.
+In a given case, a new example of the $\beta$-transition is the electron decay

-Many authors state that the electron must not decay.
-Its decay \cite{33,34} would seem to contradict our observation that stable electrons constitute the structural parts of ordinary matter.

-At the same time, electron itself testifies in favor of the evrmion and its neutrino.
-Therefore, to understand the legality of the discussed procedure one must elucidate the nature of the corresponding mechanism responsible for the steadiness of matter itself.
+Many authors state that an electron must not decay.
+Its decay [33,34] would seem to contradict our observation that stable electrons constitute the structural parts of ordinary matter.
+Therefore, if it turns out that electron itself testifies in favor of the evrmion and its neutrino, the legality of the discussed procedure requires the elucidation of nature of a corresponding mechanism responsible for the steadiness of atomic system itself.